telerik/ajax-docs/controls/maskedtextbox/getting-started.md

 position: 1
 ---

-# Getting Started With RadMaskedTextBox
+# Getting Started with the Telerik WebForms MaskedTextBox